Assessing & Addressing Dyslexia

 Compensator- student displays a mild form of the dyslexic pattern but compensates to some degree with strong language skills, making this problem more difficult to recognize.

 Dyslexia is part of a literacy continuum.
 Cut off percentages for diagnosis are arbitrary and vary from state to state.
 A child just above the cut-off will still struggle to read.
 Therefore, early screening and scientifically based reading instruction are very important to students who struggle with word-level reading.
-Poor phonemic awareness, a struggle to read non-words, and slow RAN should be considered a warning.
+Poor phonemic awareness, a struggle to read non-words, and poor RAN should be considered a warning.
 "On the Reality of Dyslexia"

 Typically have language-related deficits that keep students from comprehending what they read.
 These readers can decode words, but struggle with understanding meaning.
 This may be a sign of Developmental Language Disorder.
 Learn more: